mhurley100/pands-project/README.md

 - Describe() calculates statistics on the dataset.
 Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris.

 In the command line interface run Iris-1.py and observe the output.
-View the output below:

-From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indiciate that the data samples are reasonably close to the mean and potentially predictable.
-The dataset is relatively small (150 samples) however it is still complex and the next step is to graphically view the outputs.

 Petal width observations:
 - Iris-Virginica has the widest petals.
 1.4 - 2.5 (1.8 to 2.5 is always Virginica)
 - Iris-Versicolor has medium width petals.
 1.0 - 1.8 is always Versicolor
-- Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using
+- Iris-Setosa has the narrowest petals - 0.1 - 0.6 cm meaning Setosa can be identified using petal width as the key parameter.

+From the statisics generated in Iris-1.py it is evident that the standard deviation for all three species of Iris is low therefore the results indiciate that the data samples are reasonably close to the mean and therefore predictable.
+The dataset is relatively small (150 samples) however it is complex and the next step is to graphically view the output to see if any further insights are gained.

 ### Graphics
+### Univariate Plots
+Run Iris 1.1.py for univariate analysis where we explore one variable Box plots and histograms

+### Multivariat Plots
 Iris-2.py uses graphics to aid analysis of the dataset using the seaborn visualisation library.
 This should help identify trends for follow-up analysis.
 Seaborn pairplot is used to graphically compare the distributions.
 A pairs plot provides  visualisation of both the distribution of single variables and relationships between two variables.